The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 Wallace Miller: Your personal injury legal team

-Wallace Miller is proud to represent plaintiffs in mass tort litigations across the US.
+Wallace Miller proudly represents plaintiffs in mass tort litigations across the US.
 Our law firm is focused on protecting the victims of negligence and fraud through consumer protection, product liability, employment, environmental and toxic harm, and personal injury litigation.

-We know that there are many choices available to you when looking for a lawyer to represent you in a mass tort.
-What sets us apart from others is our commitment to our clients, our ability to handle complex high-stakes litigation, and our outstanding track record of success.
+When seeking a lawyer to represent you in a mass tort, many choices are available.
+What sets us apart from others is our commitment to our clients, ability to handle complex, high-stakes litigation, and outstanding success track record.